mindymallory/PriceAnalysis/manuscript/Preface.md

 I am writing *Commodity Price Analysis: Understand and Produce Market Commentary and Forecasts* and *R Companion to Commodity Price Analysis* while teaching ACE 427, an upper level course on Price Analysis at the University of Illinois.
-The books are inteded to be ready together, but one could read *Commodity Price Analysis* without reading the *R Companion*.
+The books are inteded to be read together, but one could read *Commodity Price Analysis* without reading the *R Companion*.
 I am writing them as separate books because I can imagine professors teaching Price Analysis may not want to use R for analysis.